edxNoel/aegistbackup/DEPLOYMENT.md

 ## Important Notes

-1. **Environment Variables**: Make sure to add your OpenAI API key in Vercel settings
+1. **Environment Variables**: Make sure to add your Anthropic API key in Vercel settings
 2. **WebSocket Limitations**: Vercel has a 10-second timeout for WebSocket connections
 3. **Cold Starts**: First request might be slower due to serverless cold starts
 4. **Function Timeout**: Set to 30 seconds in vercel.json for AI processing